Connect a domain

 Once the domain update is done, you will see the new URL in the URL column of your site:

-Depending on your DNS server, it might take a while until your website is available under the new domain, but once it's finished, click on the little lock icon, and we issue an SSL certificate for you.
+Depending on your DNS server, it may take some time for your website to become available under the new domain.
+Once it's complete, click on the small lock icon, and we will issue an SSL certificate for you.

 A quick note: We ONLY connect the custom domain to your static site.
 Your protected WordPress installation will still be served from the static.studio subdomain.